GET READY WEEKEND 2020

-On Saturday 14 September our brigade will be holding an open day as a part of the RFS Get Ready Weekend (14 & 15 September).
-From 12 midday till 2.30pm you are invited to visit our Fire Shed, inspect our fire trucks and facilities, meet our members and discuss your fire plan – we will have free Bush Fire Plan preparation kits, information on livestock and pet protection, learn about your bush fire risk and join us for a free sausage sandwich and tea or coffee (gold coin donation is appreciated).
+On Saturday 19 September our brigade will be holding an information day as a part of the RFS Get Ready Weekend (19 & 20 September).
+From 11.00am till 2.00pm you are invited to visit our Fire Shed, inspect our fire trucks and facilities, meet our members and discuss your fire plan – we will have free Bush Fire Plan preparation kits, information on livestock and pet protection, learn about your bush fire risk and join us for a tea or coffee (gold coin donation is appreciated).

 The month of April usually means things start to get a bit quieter for RFS crews, but April 2018 was certainly different.

 Briefly - here's how our month went.

 Sat 07.04: Joadja HR .
 Brett ,Terry and Kellie spent the day lighting up control lines and then putting out spot fires

 Sun 08.04: Joadja HR .
 Mark, Claudia, Mary and Greg spent the day doing the same as above

 Sat 14.04: Joadja HR.
 Brett and Matt spent the day blacking out and patrolling sectors of the fireground

 On the evening of Saturday 15 September 2018, long-time member of the Canyonleigh Brigade Charlotte Stahl thought her catering duties were required following the Brigade’s all-day training event.
 As usual, Charlotte and husband Ron (a Life Member of the Brigade himself) went about setting up tables, BBQ, plates and getting food ready for the hungry brigade members.